netdata/netdata/exporting/README.md

     -   **graphite** (`plaintext interface`, used by **Graphite**, **InfluxDB**, **KairosDB**, **Blueflood**, **ElasticSearch** via logstash tcp input and the graphite codec, etc)

-        metrics are sent to the database server as `prefix.hostname.chart.dimension`. `prefix` is configured below, `hostname` is the hostname of the machine (can also be configured).
+        Metrics are sent to the database server as `prefix.hostname.chart.dimension`. `prefix` is configured below, `hostname` is the hostname of the machine (can also be configured).

+        Learn more in our guide to [export and visualize Netdata metrics in Graphite](/docs/guides/export/export-netdata-metrics-graphite.md).

     -   **opentsdb** (`telnet or HTTP interfaces`, used by **OpenTSDB**, **InfluxDB**, **KairosDB**, etc)